abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/hostpath.md

 Then perform a logoff to destroy your pod and recreates it, once reconnected on a new pod with the same user, check if the file you previously created is still there, it should appear.

 ![check peristent user homedir](./img/nfs_check_persistent_homedir.png)

+Great !
+Now you can configure home directory persistency using hostPath !